SidneyXu/AndroidDemoIn4Languages/README.md

 ## Conclusion

-The futher comparasion to be continue...
+The futher comparison to be continue...